Optimize Your Casting Materials: How to Clarify Your Casting DNA™

 I was cast because 12-year-old boys are often scrappy, gamine, resilient, and self-possessed.
 These were all qualities I naturally had.

-And more importantly, it wasn’t intentionally amplified.
+And more importantly, I wasn’t intentionally amplifying it in a strategic way.

 That distinction changes everything.